Tom-254/qquiz/README.md

-I have continued the readme file for your repository project.
-Here is the updated template:

 # Qquiz

 Qquiz is a quiz making and sharing web application that allows users to create custom quizzes on any topic, invite friends to take them, and see who reigns as the trivia champion.